coinbase/smart-wallet-permissions/docs/BatchSigning.md

 ### Multiple Allownaces

 Below is pseudo-code for offchain preparation of the Merkle Tree, root, signature, and individual contexts returned back to the app.
+Note that `makeMerkleTree`, `getProof`, and `getRoot` are utilities specific to batch signing and are found in [`merkleTree.ts`](../node/utils/merkleTree.ts).

 ```tsx
 // receive spend permissions RPC request